charusingh96/healthcare_nlp/README.md

 # LLM Chatbot for Medical Symptoms and Queries

 ### This project is built to provide an LLM-based chatbot experience to the user for searching and querying symptoms.
-The data is fed through credible sources including the National Institute of Health (NIH), CDC, GARD, and the like.
+The data is fed through credible sources including the National Institute of Health (NIH), CDC, GARD, and the likes.
 ## Data Source: Kaggle
 ## Data Title: Healthcare NLP: LLMs, Transformers, Datasets